 Job Search Allowances: Expenses are reimbursable at 90 percent of the necessary expenses up to a maximum of $1,250 for any Trade Adjustment Assistance (TAA) program participant.

-Relocation Allowances: Expenses incurred in transporting the participant, the participant’s family, and the participant’s household are reimbursable at 90 percent of the reasonable and necessary costs; plus a lump sum payment of three times the participant’s average weekly wage, up to a maximum payment of $1,250 is available.
+Relocation Allowances: Expenses incurred in transporting the participant, the participant’s family, and the participant’s household are reimbursable at 90 percent of the reasonable and necessary costs; a lump-sum payment of three times the participant’s average weekly wage, up to a maximum payment of $1,250 is available.

 TAA funding for out-of-area job search and relocation remains at the state level but is available to Trade-certified workers based on the Local Workforce Development Board’s (Board) assessment and referral and the availability of such funds from the U.S. Department of Labor.